The Reformed Churches in the Netherlands

 In the political arena, Reformed people are active in the Christian political party, the “Christen Unie” (Christian Union), and support for broadcasting on radio and TV is carried on together with other Christians via the “Evangelische Omroep” (Evangelical Broadcasting Association).

-8. Relations with Foreign Churches
+8. Relations with Churches abroad

 The overall purpose of maintaining relations with Reformed churches throughout the world is to encourage one another to remain faithful to Christ and God’s Word, as we confess our faith in the Reformed confessions.

-10. Aid to Foreign Churches
+9. Aid to Churches abroad

 Concluding remarks